jojojo8359/neonmob-set-db/README.md

 # neonmob-set-db
-A (hopefully) self-updating database of all series/sets on NeonMob.
+A self-updating database of all series/sets on NeonMob.

 The `db.py` script contains various functions for fetching new data and analyzing existing data.